Last Updated on January 22, 2023

 When a hostile creature moves out of your reach, you can use your reaction to make one melee attack against the creature.
 The attack occurs just before the creature leaves our reach.

 In practice, most characters (unless they’re using a weapon with the Reach property) have a 5-foot zone extending around them in all directions.
 If an enemy tries to pass through that zone, or leave it after starting its turn inside the zone, you can elect to use your reaction to try and attack them.

 Attacks of Opportunity are only provoked when the creature’s movement out of your zone is intentional and involves walking.

-A creature that teleports out of your 5ft zone does not provoke an attack of opportunity, and a creature that is unwillingly moved – by a spell like Thunderwave that throws enemies backwards, the Pushing Attack Maneuver, or the blast of a nearby explosion, for example – doesn’t provoke an attack of opportunity either.
+A creature that teleports out of your 5-foot zone does not provoke an attack of opportunity, and a creature that is unwillingly moved – by a spell like Thunderwave that throws enemies backward, the Pushing Attack Maneuver, or the blast of a nearby explosion, for example – doesn’t provoke an attack of opportunity either.

 An enemy falling off a roof past your character doesn’t provoke an Opportunity Attack, but a creature trying to climb past you down the side of a building does.

 Can you make multiple opportunity attacks in 5e?

 No. Even creatures with Multiattack can only make ONE attack of opportunity.
 Opportunity attacks are limited by the Reaction resource.
 Any creature with a reaction – and all creatures in D&D get at least one Opportunity Attack per round.

 A common misconception when it comes to attacks of opportunity is that you can make one every time a creature moves out of or through your zone.

 However, because making an Opportunity Attack requires you to use your reaction, if you make an attack of opportunity, you cannot make another one (or do anything else that requires you to use your reaction – like readying an action or casting a spell like Hellish Rebuke) for the remainder of the round.